Can Pool Liners Be Repaired? Step-by-Step Repair Guide

 While many liner repairs are DIY-friendly, some situations require professional intervention:

-- Large tears over 6 inches: These compromise structural integrity and may continue spreading
+- Large tears over 6 inches or complex damage patterns: These compromise structural integrity and may continue spreading

 - Multiple repair areas: Indicates overall liner deterioration and potential failure